-In fact, Thevenin's theorem and Norton's theorem are equivalent, as
+Moreover, we note that Thevenin's theorem and Norton's theorem are

-one can be converted into the other.
-The internal resistances in both
+equivalent, as one can always be converted into the other.
+The internal

-theorems are the same , and the voltage source in
+resistances in both theorems are the same , and the voltage

-Norton's theorem.
-In either case, we can find the internal resistance
+with in Norton's theorem.
+In either case, we can find the

 The voltage across a set of parallel branches of voltage source